LennardFe/Chione/README.md

 <h2 align="center">Features</h2>

 <div align="justify">
 <p>Simple tool for autoclicking and basic macro assistance.
 It bypasses all well-known clients, functions on any Minecraft version, and remains undetected by major servers.
 Features include Left- and Right-Click, Auto-Sprint, W-Tap, Strafing, Anti-AFK, and Self-Destruct.
-Settings allow modules to halt in menus and activate only when Minecraft is in the foreground.</p>
+The settings provide the options to allow modules to halt in menus (incl. inventory & chat) and activate only when Minecraft is in the foreground.</p>
 </div>

 ---